 - 10.Black Friday social media tips for businesses

 Putting together a Black Friday advertising campaign for online stores is not too different from creating any other advertising campaign.
-First off, we are defining an advertising campaign as “a coordinated series of linked advertisements with a single idea or theme.
-An advertising campaign is typically broadcast through several media channels” (Business Dictionary).
+First off, we are defining an advertising campaign as “a planned series of advertisements that will be used in particular places at particular times in order to advertise a product or service and persuade people to buy it or use it” (Cambridge Dictionary).

 With Black Friday, and Cyber Monday, you do have the benefit of piggy-backing off the hype that the day is already associated with.
 This means your campaign already has some set parameters that you can work around to develop your campaign concept.
 As with any advertising campaign, you need to start with a well-planned, solid concept.
 Every little thing you create from this point on must fit into your Black Friday campaign concept, both in the language you use and visually.

 The language of a Black Friday advertising campaign